Can you vibe-code an online marketplace?

 Vibe coding tools let you explore color schemes, layout styles, and UI structures based on written prompts.
 You can, for example, ask the system to “create a minimal landing page with soft colors and a pricing section,” or to “add a clean product gallery with filters.”
 This helps founders refine the look and tone of their marketplace without touching design software.

-Even if you end up working with someone who knows how to code to build the actual application (we'll get to why you might want to do that in the next section), vibe-coding the initial prototype can be a great way for you to communicate to them how you'd like the application to work.
+Even if you end up working with someone who knows how to code to build the actual application (we'll get to why you might want to do that in the next section), vibe-coding the initial prototype can be a great way for you to communicate how you'd like the application to work.
 Instead of providing a written spec, you can show something that actually works exactly the way you want it to.

 I was able to iteratively build a marketplace prototype that worked and retrieved data.
 So, why is it that I claim I wouldn’t be able to reach a minimum viable version I could launch to real users?